-These master specifications and design standards are intended to provide information and resources to architectural/engineering consultants design projects for the Port of Portland or its tenants.
+These design standards and guidelines are intended to provide information and resources to architectural/engineering consultants and contractors working on projects for the Port of Portland or its tenants.
 The documents are updated frequently; please download the current version when starting work on a new project.
-Please contact your Port contact with project questions.
+Please contact your Port contact with questions.

-These master specifications and design standards are intended for use by consultants to the Port of Portland and by others for construction and remodeling of Port-owned facilities.
-The Port of Portland bears no liability or responsibility for any other use of these specifications/design standards.
+These documents are intended for use by consultants to the Port of Portland and by others for construction and remodeling of Port-owned facilities.
+The Port of Portland bears no liability or responsibility for any other use of these documents.

 If you are looking for a section that is not part of the Port's master system, refer to the Port Preferred Section Numbers list.
 The Port spec writer assigned to your project may be able to provide a section from a recent past project to use as a starting point.
 If no master or past project section is available, you will be expected to develop the section yourself, matching the format of our masters.